Operation Coronado X: Mỹ Tho

 At Mỹ Tho, an estimated 1,200 VC entered the city while another battalion stood in reserve on the outskirts.
 The only defenders in the city were a squadron of the Army of the Republic of Vietnam (ARVN) 6th Armored Cavalry and one battalion of the 11th Infantry Regiment both from the 7th Division, supplemented by Republic of Vietnam Navy River Assault Group (RAG) units and U.S. Navy personnel based in the city.
 As in most other Tết attacks, this one began with mortar and rocket fire followed by a ground assault led by the sapper company.
 Once inside Mỹ Tho, the VC vanguard linked up with guerrillas who had infiltrated the city in the days leading up to Tết.
 These infiltrators served as guides for the main force units, pointing out predetermined targets and fighting positions.
 Propaganda teams then came in and attempted to win over the local populace to the VC cause.

 President Nguyễn Văn Thiệu was still at his family home in the middle of town, and presently unable to leave the city.
 A VC sapper team had broken into the home of General Nguyễn Viết Thanh, the commander of the ARVN 7th Division, who had spent the night at his headquarters.
-The general tried to recall several infantry battalions from nearby Revolutionary Development areas to mount a counterattack.
+Thanh tried to recall several infantry battalions from nearby Revolutionary Development areas to mount a counterattack.

 At approximately 15:00 on 1 February Company B, 3/47th Infantry was landed by helicopters on the waterfront just south of the Provincial headquarters.
 They then secured landing sites on the southwestern edge of the city for its parent battalion and were joined by Companies A and C. Once ashore, David and his battalion commanders received an update from the Province chief.
 The central part of the city, bordered by the Cung Canal on the west and the Bảo Định Canal to the east and north, was mostly under government control, but the western suburbs, a residential area sandwiched between the Cung Canal and the base camp of the ARVN 7th Division, remained in the hands of the 216A and 514th Local Force Battalions.
 The ARVN 32nd Ranger Battalion was still fighting at least two VC companies just north of the city, and at least one VC battalion was dug into the eastern suburbs of Mỹ Tho.
 Two battalions from the ARVN 7th Infantry Division were marching back to the city but would not arrive for another day.
 It would be up to the Americans to spearhead the counterattack.